TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-admin-azurecli-powershell.md

 # Unable to create collection with unique key from CLI

 Currently Azure Cosmos DB CLI does not support creating unique keys.
 However, support for unique key creation is in our roadmap.
 Use [.Net SDKs for SQL API](https://docs.microsoft.com/azure/cosmos-db/unique-keys#sql-api-sample) and [Mongo API for Mongo](https://docs.microsoft.com/azure/cosmos-db/unique-keys#mongodb-api-sample) to create unique keys per collection.
-The Table API and Gremlin API do not support unique keys at this time.
+The Table API and Gremlin API do not support unique keys at the moment.